Fis phenomenon: Perception

-The nasal before consonant[-voice] is indistinct, leaving the following consonant as the most notable of the cluster.
+The nasal before an unvoiced consonant is indistinct, leaving the following consonant as the most notable of the cluster.

 The child's mental representation is then converted by a small set of rules called Realization Rules, which are used to reach the final form, the child's pronunciation.
 An example of the implementation of Realization Rules is informally illustrated in the sample derivation below, where a child consistently produced squat as [gɔp]: